qkzk/fm/development.md

 - fm couldn't start without a config file.
 If no config file is found for the current user, we'll copy the default ones in ~/.config/fm.
 - Previewing a text file containing ANSI control sequence would alter the terminal display.
 Instead of displaying the content directly, we clean it first, removing ANSI control chars with a regex.
 - Opening a file whose path contains spaces wouldn't work.
+- Moving multiple files won't show a progress bar if all source files share the same mount point as the destination.

 #### Changelog